 Choose route 27 to Puntarenas, it will take you about 1.5 hour to get there sometimes longer since traffic can be pretty bad in San Jose area.
 Once in Puntarenas go to the harbor and take the ferry to Paquera.
 You can't buy tickets in advance and on busy days you might need to be at the harbor early to make sure there is space for your car on the ferry.
 You can find the ferry schedule here.
 The ferry ride to Paquera takes about 1.5 hour and it's a pretty interesting ride that pretty often turns into a party with dancing and some times even karaoke.
 After the ferry, follow the road towards Cobano and from there you will have signs leading to Malpais/Santa Teresa.
 To get to Mint take right in the crossroads when you get into town and drive about 1 km towards Santa Teresa until you see a sign on your right hand side "Villa Cacao".
 Turn right and follow the road up the hill for about 100 meters and we'll be here waiting for you!
 The whole trip take about 5 hours if you time the ferry well and don't get stuck in too much traffic.

 If you don't feel like driving yourself, a great option is to take a shared shuttle.
-We work with Montezuma Expeditions that have shuttles leaving San Jose every day 5.30am and 1.30pm (meaning they will pick up people at the airport around 6-6.30am and 2-2.30pm).
+We work with Tropical Tours that have shuttles leaving San Jose twice daily.
 The shuttle will take the same route as described above and you will have to get your luggage of the shuttle to change car after the ferry.
-The ride takes about 6 hours and cost 50 USD per person.
+The ride takes about 6 hours and cost 51 USD per person.

 The fastest way to get here is by air.
-Sansa has a lot of daily flights from Juan Santamaria airport to Tambor and from there we can organize a taxi to pick you up and drive you to Mint.
-The flight takes about 30 minutes and cost around 120 USD per person and the taxi from Tambor to Mint is 50 USD and takes about 45 minutes.
+Sansa, Costa Rica Green Airways and Aerobell all offer daily flights from San Jose to Tambor and from there we can organize a taxi to pick you up and drive you to Mint.
+The flight takes about 30 minutes and the taxi from Tambor to Mint takes about 45 minutes and cost 50 USD.
 This is a great option, both fast and fun since you will fly in a small plane on low altitude and you will have the opportunity to see Costa Rica from above.

 If you need any help booking any of these options or still have questions, please send us an e-mail, firstname.lastname@example.org.
 We are happy to help you with whatever you need!